Vincent De Camp

 Vincent De Camp (1777-1839) was a British stage actor.

-Of Austria background, he was the younger brother of the actress Maria Theresa Kemble.
+Of Austrian background, he was the younger brother of the actress Maria Theresa Kemble.
 He first appeared at Drury Lane in 1792, and joined the company in 1794.
 He also appeared regularly at the Haymarket Theatre.
 From 1814 he appeared in provincial theatres and then emigrated to North America where he died, possibly in Texas.